kelvinlinkk/DialogJS/README.md

 For experienced developers, adjustments can be made to meet specific needs.

 ### Usage
+You can create your interactive dialogue system using either:
+1. Text Files (`.txt`)
-To create your interactive dialogue system, start by writing your script in a file named `story.txt`.
+    *  To create your interactive dialogue system, start by writing your script in a text file (like `story.txt` or `story2.txt`).

->Remember, each line in `story.txt` represents a single paragraph in your game's narrative.
+    *  Remember, each non-command line in your story file represents a single paragraph in your game's narrative.
+   * Command lines start with `[` and end with `]`.
+2. JavaScript Dictionary Object

+    * We also allow user to put their story in a dictionary, like this:
+     ```javascript
+         const story = {"name":["line1","line2"]}
+     ```

-This file will contain the narrative of your game, including character dialogues, scene descriptions, and [commands](#commands) to control the visual and audio elements.
-Use the commands listed below to enhance your story with features such as displaying [images](#image), playing [audio](#audio), and managing the dialogue box.
+The system supports story branching through the `[button]` and `[goto]` commands, allowing you to split your narrative across multiple files.It also contains the narrative of your game, including character dialogues, scene descriptions, and [commands](#commands) to control the visual and audio elements.Please use the commands listed below to enhance your story with features such as displaying [images](#image), playing [audio](#audio), and managing the dialogue box.

 **Note**: To further enhance the narrative in `story.txt`, HTML elements can be incorporated.
 For font size adjustments, it is recommended to use the `em` unit, a relative font size measurement.